Most leads never become customers because purchase decisions are complex, not linear.

 Why this email works:

-• The email doesn’t expect readers to take the recommendation as-is, using a rave customer review for further proof.
+- The email doesn’t expect readers to take her recommendation at face value.
+She reinforces her recommendation with a rave customer review for further proof

-People are often obsessed with trends because it inherently means joining a group and having a sense of belonging.
-It also helps avoid choice paralysis by offering a clear way forward for those overwhelmed by the sheer number of options.
+People often obsess over trends because they inherently mean joining a social group, which can spark a sense of belonging.
+Trends also help customers avoid decision paralysis by offering a clear path forward for those who feel overwhelmed with too many options.

-Your “Trending Now” email can involve showcasing top-selling products or predicting new fashion trends before they take off with the masses.
+Your “Trending Now” email can showcase top-selling products or predict new fashion trends before they take off.

-Inkbox, a company that makes semi-permanent tattoos, uses the following lead nurturing email to share what’s in vogue with its subscribers.
+Inkbox, a company that makes semi-permanent tattoos, uses the following lead nurturing email to share what’s trending with customers.

 Why this email works:

-• The email explains the snake charmer tattoo trend and then offers corresponding designs to choose from.
+- The email mentions the snake tattoo trend and then offers top designs to choose from

-• Clear and direct calls to action are used throughout the email.
+- Clear and direct calls to action drive customers to make purchases throughout the email

 14. The “FOMO” email

-Invoking the fear of missing out (FOMO), another tried and tested strategy, is a great tactic to get leads who have been on the fence to jump in and try the product.
-Since we’re a risk-averse species, we can’t resist the urge to pounce on discounts for the fear that we may regret not making that purchase in the future.
+Invoking the fear of missing out (FOMO) is a great tactic to convert leads who have been skeptical to jump in and try the product.
+Since we’re a risk-averse species, we often can’t resist the urge to take advantage of discounts for fear that we may regret not grabbing the deal in the future.

 Why this email works: